svkucheryavski/mdatoolsm.gitbook/chapter5/text.md

       rpd: [1x1 mdadata]
 ```

-The MLR results also have a couple of methods for quick overview of the predictions results.
-First of all it is already known `summary()`, which, in this case, shows the mentioned above statistics for predictions.
+The MLR results also have a couple of methods for quick overview of the prediction results.
+First of all, it is already known `summary()`, which, in this case, shows the mentioned above statistics for predictions.

 ```matlab
 summary(m.calres)